mlell/singularity-r/README.md

 on the downloaded packages.
 Load those using
 `gpg --keyserver keyserver.ubuntu.com --recv-key <key-id>`

+## How to use

+To start RStudio, first to to your analysis project using `cd` and then execute `CONTAINER_DIR/createproject-rstudio`.
+You must do this only once.
+This will generate a file called `rstudio` in your folder.
+Execute `./rstudio start`.

+To run a program of the container, like `Rscript` for an R computation without starting RStudio, execute `./rstudio exec -i exec PROGRAM ARGS...`.
+(Replace all-caps parts)

+For more information, use the help pages like `./rstudio --help`, `./rstudio start --help`, `./rstudio exec --help`, etc.

 ## What is a project folder

 This projects works with the idea of a **project folder**.
 That is a folder